Malay language: Extent of use

-Malay is spoken in Brunei, Indonesia, Malaysia, East Timor, Singapore and southern Thailand.
-Indonesia regulates its own normative variety of Malay, while Malaysia and Singapore use a common standard.
+Malay is spoken in Brunei, Indonesia, Malaysia, Timor-Leste, Singapore and southern Thailand.
+Indonesian is the national language in Indonesia by Article 36 of the 1945 Constitution of the Republic of Indonesia, while "Malay" (bahasa Melayu) has been recognised as the ethnic languages of Malay in Indonesia alongside Malay-based trade and creole languages and other ethnic languages.
+Malaysia and Singapore use a common standard Malay.
 Brunei, in addition to Standard Malay, uses a distinct vernacular dialect called Brunei Malay.
-In East Timor, Indonesian is recognised by the constitution as one of two working languages (the other being English), alongside the official languages of Tetum and Portuguese.
+In Timor-Leste, Indonesian is recognised by the constitution as one of two working languages (the other being English), alongside the official languages of Tetum and Portuguese.
 The extent to which Malay is used in these countries varies depending on historical and cultural circumstances.
 Malay is the national language in Malaysia by Article 152 of the Constitution of Malaysia, and became the sole official language in Peninsular Malaysia in 1968 and in East Malaysia gradually from 1974.
 English continues, however, to be widely used in professional and commercial fields and in the superior courts.
 Other minority languages are also commonly used by the country's large ethnic minorities.
-The situation in Brunei is similar to that of Malaysia.
-In the Philippines, Indonesian is spoken by the overseas Indonesian community in Davao City, and functional phrases are taught to members of the Philippine Armed Forces and to students.
+The situation in Brunei is similar to that in Malaysia.
+In the Philippines, Indonesian is spoken by the overseas Indonesian community concentrated in Davao City.
+Functional phrases are taught to members of the Armed Forces of the Philippines as well as local students.

+Bahasa Indonesia (Indonesian) exercises in the development of Malay as an international language as well as a language of science.
+The VOA and BBC use Indonesian as one of their standard language for broadcasting.
+In Australia, Indonesian is one of three Asian target languages, together with Japanese and Mandarin, taught in some schools as part of the Languages Other Than English programme.
+Indonesian has been taught in Australian schools and universities since the 1950s.
+Indonesian has been recognised as an official language of the General Conference of UNESCO since 2023.